 In Boulder, Arapahoe, Adams and Larimer counties, telephone obstruction is classified as a class 1 misdemeanor.
 In the state of Colorado, a class 1 misdemeanor carries a maximum possible punishment of up to eighteen (18) months in jail and up to a $5,000.00 fine.
 So, someone can receive a very stiff penalty if they are convicted of this offense.
 It can also carry the domestic violence sentence enhancer.

 There are many ways to combat the government’s attempt to convict someone of a crime like this.
 In the above scenarios, the government in Weld, El Paso and Pueblo counties would have to prove beyond a reasonable doubt every one of the elements of the charge.
 One of the best ways we fight this charge is to attack the “knowingly” element of the crime.
 Essentially, someone has to know that the other person is communicating with someone else in order to obstruct, hinder, or delay that communication.

 If charged with obstruction of telephone service, you need a lawyer who knows how to attack the government’s evidence and get you the best possible outcome.
-The defense attorneys at the O'Malley and Sawyer, LLC, are successful at fighting charges of obstruction of telephone service.
+The defense attorneys at the Sawyer Legal Group, LLC, are successful at fighting charges of obstruction of telephone service.
 So, if you are being charged, be smart, exercise your right to remain silent and call us today at 303-731-0719.
 Together, we can protect your future.